sbrks/sbrks.github.io/_posts/2012-11-08-masmedellin.md

 Overlooking Medellín on the way down from the Metrocable:
 <img src="https://sbinsa.files.wordpress.com/2012/11/photo-81.jpg" width="600px">

 So for those who have made it to the end, I will reward you with that news I spoke about earlier.
-This morning I found out that I was accepted to the University of Virginia law school, where I decided to apply early decision because it was far and away my top choice.
-It is binding, so Charlottesvile, Virginia is where I will be spending the next three years studying law!
+This morning I found out that I was accepted to the University of Virginia law school.
+Charlottesvile, Virginia is where I will be spending the next three years studying law!
 I am so beyond happy, and it certainly lifts a weight off that I have been feeling since arriving here.
 I do still have to withdraw my other applications, but still, no more LSAT, essay writing, gratuitous LSAC fees, or obsessive status checking.
 I am DONE applying to law school and I couldn’t be happier with the outcome.